 - Develop a strategy and requirements for how to address the areas impacted by GDPR – COMPLETE

-- Ensure that all members of the business are educated and informed about GDPR and the changes that will be required by our business – IN PROGRESS
+- Ensure that key stakeholders are are educated and informed about GDPR and the changes that will be required by our business – COMPLETE

-- Test all of our changes thoroughly to verify and validate compliance with GDPR – IN PROGRESS
+- Test all of our changes to verify and validate compliance with GDPR – COMPLETE

-- Finalise and communicate our full compliance prior to the deadline – TO BE ANNOUNCED PRIOR TO 25th May 2018
+- Finalise and communicate our full compliance prior to the deadline – COMPLETE

-We are currently reviewing our data security, privacy policies and processes to ensure that we are not only compliant but go further to ensure that your data is safe with us.
+Our data security, privacy policies and processes are updated in line with the requirements of GDPR to ensure that we are not only compliant but go further to ensure that your data is safe with us.
 Based on the research conducted both internally and externally, we are confident the measures we have introduced will meet the requirements of GDPR.

 What do Peninsula customers need to do?